top of page

 Is it wrong to use the passive voice?

-It’s not wrong to use the passive voice.
+No, it’s not wrong to use the passive voice.
 In some cases, it might make sense:

-The bill was signed last week.
+The funding bill was signed last week.

 Maybe we don’t really care who signed it, or it’s not important.